SwissDataScienceCenter/renkulab-docker/README.md

 ### julia1.3.1

-The basic Jupyter image with Julia installed.
-Based on https://hub.docker.com/r/jupyterhub/singleuser.
+Based on the py3.7 image with julia installed.

 Currently with julia 1.3.1.